When should you see a doctor?

 Amblyopia, better known as lazy eye or wandering eye, affects between two and five percent of children in the United States.
 If you suspect your child is developing a lazy eye, what should you do?

-“Fortunately, amblyopia is very treatable in young children,” said Geisinger pediatric ophthalmologist Collin Hair, MD.
+“Fortunately, amblyopia is very treatable in young children,” said Dr. Collin Hair, a pediatric ophthalmologist at Geisinger.
 “But it is important to seek treatment early, as the condition can lead to significant damage, and even blindness, if it isn’t treated.”

-Here’s what you need to know about the diagnosis and treatment of a lazy eye.
+Here’s what you need to know about the diagnosis and treatment of lazy eye.

 Why the eye wanders